South African court orders striking healthcare workers to end walkout

 The health department said on Sunday that clinical operations were hamstrung by a low nursing and administrative support staff turnout.

-The court interdict would help stabilise services at the affected hospitals, the department said on Monday.
+The court interdict will help stabilise services at the affected hospitals, the department said on Monday.

-"This is a victory for innocent and vulnerable patients who suffered the consequences of the strike," spokesperson Foster Mohale said.
+Striking workers have been ordered to go back to work by Tuesday morning, it said.

+"The strike has disrupted provision of essential healthcare services in the country, leading to untold suffering and frustrations amongst the public who desperately needed healthcare and life-saving treatment," said South Africa's health minister Joe Phaahla.

 Union leaders could not be immediately reached for comment.